 If a previously marked-up hard copy or file is supplied, I can check your new document against this to ensure amendments have been corrected (and indicate any remaining discrepancies, so you can decide if these changes are still valid).

-Documents can simply be read in isolation, without reference to other versions, which I mark up in any of the ways described earlier.
+Documents can simply be read in isolation, without reference to other versions, which I mark up with any of the methods described.

-Copy is crafted from supplied information/brief with a view to accuracy, consistency, sensitivity and optimum readability.
-As an example, I provide copywriting services for clients in the music business – including artists, agencies, recording labels and performance venues (especially in contemporary jazz) – who require album-release PR, sleeve notes, website biographies, concert programme notes, general website content, etc.
+I provide copywriting services specifically for clients in the music business – including artists, agencies, recording labels and performance venues (especially in contemporary jazz) – who require album-release or sleeve notes, website biographies, concert programme notes, general website content, etc. Copy is crafted from supplied information/brief with a view to accuracy, consistency, sensitivity and optimum readability.

 PRICING AND BRIEFING

-As the subjects and the scale of projects I work on are so diverse, it is mutually beneficial to calculate my quotation on the basis of our email/telephone conversations, to gain clear insight into your requirements.
-My rates are competitive, but specifying an hourly rate alone can be meaningless without grasping the detail, complexity, simplicity or specific nature of your job.
+As the subjects and the scale of projects I work on are so varied, it is mutually beneficial to calculate my quotation on the basis of our email/telephone conversations, to gain clear insight into your requirements.
+My rates are competitive, but specifying an hourly rate alone may be meaningless without grasping the detail, complexity, simplicity or specific nature of your job.

 Particularly with proofreading and copy-editing, having sight of the work (or a visual sample, along with a description of the extent of the finished article) helps to achieve a fair and considered quotation.
 It can also be useful to learn something of the background to the project and to be aware of the final output format, including the processes involved, if being printed.

-It’s important to submit your documents to me at a stage when you know that they have been completely signed-off and will not undergo any further authors’ changes following proofreading, to avoid the risk of unchecked errors slipping through afterwards.
+It’s beneficial to submit your documents to me at a stage when you know that they have been completely signed-off and will not undergo any further authors’ changes following proofreading.
+This avoids the risk of unchecked errors slipping through afterwards.
 Finally, it’s necessary that timeframes and deadlines are mutually agreed and understood.